-2022-23 School Safety Plan
+2024-25 School Safety Plan

 The Princeton Street School Safety plan is reviewed and updated yearly.
-For the 2019-2020 school year, the safety plan was reviewed on July 25, 2019.
-The 2020-2021 Safety Plan will be updated January 2021.
-Among many other components and information, our safety plan includes information on topics such as the School Climate Assessment.
-Crisis Response team plans, school safety laws, information on our Multi-Tiered Systems of Supports Team (MTSS), fire drills and emergency protocols and behavior expectations to maintain a safe and orderly environment.
-Princeton Street School's safety plan includes goals for improving the overall safety and well-being of our students.
-Our first goal is to provide a safe, orderly, secure campus that is conducive to learning.
+The safety plan was reviewed on Jan 30, 2024.
+The Safety Plan will be updated February, 2025.
+Among many other components and information, our safety plan includes information on topics such as the School Climate Assessment, Crisis Response team plans, school safety laws, information on our Multi-Tiered Systems of Supports Team (MTSS), fire drills, emergency protocols, and behavior expectations to maintain a safe and orderly environment.
+Princeton Street School's safety plan includes goals for improving the overall safety and wellbeing of our students.
+Our first goal is to provide a safe, orderly and secure campus that is conducive to learning.
 In addition, we will provide an environment where students, staff, parents and the community feel a sense of self, school and community pride.
 Other goals are to improve overall attendance rates, developing an academic program with high expectations, and creating an atmosphere where each individual will be treated with dignity and respect, and their ethnic, cultural and religious backgrounds will be appreciated.
 Furthermore, our goals include complying with school safety laws, following a uniformed district discipline policy and working collaboratively with parents, pupils, teachers, administrators, counselors, and community agencies, including law enforcement.